nomeata/pybotbrain/README.md

 ## The service

 To that end, I created `pybotbrain`.
 This is a service running on the internet that can host any number Telegram bots (i.e. it receives messages to these bots, and responds to them).
-It allows the “owners” of these bot to program the inner logic of the bot very effortless with the browser, as the following screenshots show:
+It allows the “owners” of these bot to program the inner logic of the bot very effortless with the browser, as the following screenshots show.

+The bots are programmed in Python, using a very simple programming interface, so that even with rudimentary programming skills, interesting bots can be written.

 Interaction with a bot                                        | The web interface :------------------------------------------------------------:|:--------------------------------------------------------: